 As discussed, the overall duty of the competent authorities and the operator are not changed under a self monitoring regime.
-The competent authorities are responsible for ensuring that the operator complies with laws, regulations and permit conditions, including those specit~,4ng the requirements for self-monitoring.
+The competent authorities are responsible

-In order to achieve this, the competent authorities must:
+In order to achieve this the competent authorities must:

-- determine or approve the self monitoring programs specifying measurement standards and quality requirements; - assessing compliance with limits; - inspecting operators' self-monitoring arrangements; - carrying out independent monitoring.
+- determine or approve the self monitoring programs.specifying measurement standards and quality requirements - · assessing compliance with limits - inspecting operators' self-monitoring arrangements - carrying out independent monitoring must specify standards and quality requirements.
+This may be best achieved by working with other bodies eg Standards organizations, accreditation bodies to establish a quality measurement infrastructure covering: